 In Creative Industries you will gain insight into the world of work by interacting with industry professionals.
 You will respond to creative briefs and create products which fulfil them.
-In Media you will make short films and trailers and analyse a variety of Media content; film, TV and print media.
-Both courses will gain accreditation at N4/N5 level.

 Throughout S3 and S4 your teacher will assess your progress through observational checklists, peer evaluation and folio tasks.
 You will receive regular feedback so you know how to improve your work.